 Mark Aaron Polger has been working at the College of Staten Island since 2008.
-As Coordinator of Library Outreach, his responsibilities include promoting library services across campus, working with the Office of Admissions and Recruitment, the SEEK office, the Center for Global Engagement, and other campus units.
-Additionally, he provides library instruction classes to first year students.
-He is also responsible for coordinating CLUE library workshops and he teaches LIB 102 (Beyond Google: Research for College Success), the Information Literacy course taught in the department.
+As Coordinator of Library Outreach, their responsibilities include promoting library services across campus, working with the Office of Admissions and Recruitment, the SEEK office, the Center for Global Engagement, and other campus units.
+Additionally, Mark provides library instruction classes to first year students.
+They are also responsible for coordinating CLUE library workshops and they teach LIB 102 (Beyond Google: Research for College Success), the Information Literacy course taught in the department.

 Polger's research interests include library marketing, outreach, and user experience design.
-He is most interested in how users interact with library web site vocabulary, library signage, and library promotional materials.
-He has written and presented on topics ranging from library marketing strategies, faculty outreach, Information Literacy outreach, library jargon, and library signage.
+They are most interested in how users interact with library web site vocabulary, library signage, and library promotional materials.
+They have written and presented on topics ranging from library marketing strategies, faculty outreach, information literacy outreach, library jargon, and library signage.

-He is active in the American Library Association’s Core division as the Chair of the PR Xchange Committee as well as the co-chair of the Annual PR Xchange Awards Competition.
-This awards competition is a library public relations contest, sponsored by the Awards and Scholarships Subcommittee of Core, a division of the American Library Association.
+Mark is active in the American Library Association’s Core division as the chair of the PR Xchange Committee, and the co-chair of the Annual PR Xchange Awards Competition.
+This competition is a library public relations contest, sponsored by the Awards and Scholarships Subcommittee.

-Regionally, he is an active executive board member of ACRL/NY (Association of College and Research Libraries, Greater Metropolitan New York Area) where he serves on the planning committee of the annual symposium and co-chair of the User Experience (UX) discussion group.
+Regionally, they are an active executive board member of ACRL/NY (Association of College and Research Libraries, Greater Metropolitan New York Area) where they serve on the Symposium Planning Committee, the Executive Board, and a co-chair of the User Experience (UX) discussion group.

-Locally, he co-chairs meetings in New York City for ACRL National's Library Marketing and Outreach Interest Group.
-He was also a member of the planning committee from 2015-2020 of the Library Marketing and Communications Conference (LMCC), an annual conference sponsored by Amigos Library Services.
-At the University, he is co-chair of the LACUNY (Library Association of the CUNY) Library Marketing and Outreach Roundtable Discussion Group.
+Locally, they co-chair meetings in New York City for ACRL National's Library Marketing and Outreach Discussion Group (ACRL LMODG).
+They were also a member of the planning committee from 2015-2020 of the Library Marketing and Communications Conference (LMCC), an annual conference sponsored by Amigos Library Services.

-Currently, he is the Founder and Editor-in-Chief of the open-access, peer reviewed journal Marketing Libraries Journal, which was launched in Fall 2017.
+Currently, they are the Founder and Editor-in-Chief of the open-access, peer reviewed journal Marketing Libraries Journal, which was launched in Fall 2017.

 MA, University of Waterloo (Waterloo, Ontario, Canada)